SchwarzIT/onyx/apps/docs/src/development/grid.md

 The grid implementation in **onyx** differs from other design system implementations that you might know.
 Instead of having a fixed 12 column grid, we have a dynamic grid with 4, 8, 12, 16 and optionally 20 columns.
 The amount of columns differs based on the active breakpoint.
-You can find a detailed description of the system in the design system docs (TODO: Add link to grid UX definition).
+You can find a detailed description of the system in the [design system docs](/basics/breakpoints-grid).

 ::: info
 The dynamic grid has the following advantages over a fixed column grid: